TheOdinProject/curriculum/javascript/computer_science/time_complexity.md

 ### Efficiency basics

 The very first step in mastering efficient code is to understand how to measure it.
-Let's take a look at a simple little program that prints out all odd numbers between 1 and 10.
+Let's take a look at a little program that prints out all odd numbers between 1 and 10.

 ```js
 function oddNumbersLessThanTen() {